 In most municipalities, you must obtain a permit to construct a system for mounting anything on your roof or in your yard.
 Permit costs are usually small.
-Your county or utility may not allow you to mount home-built panels to your roof or connect home-built panels to your electrical grid.
+Your county or utility may not allow you to mount home-built panels to your roof or electrical grid.
 Check with your utility and county before plunging headlong into large-scale DIY panel production.

 Rebates and Tax Incentives for DIY Solar

 While you’re looking at permits and specs, also check out what federal, state or municipal rebates might help with the cost of a DIY solar power system.
 Home-built panels may not qualify for incentives.
 Access the Database of State Incentives for Renewables and Efficiency (DSIRE) to learn more about rebates in your area.

 You’ll need a working area with a large flat worktable.
 Your tools include:

 A saw and utility knife for cutting and trimming acrylic plastic; a hacksaw for cutting aluminum; a wood saw if you’re building a wooden assembly mount.
 A saw guide for making a clean 45-degree cut will be helpful

 Ruler or measuring tape